Teaching

 The following courses are taught by Professor Michael Nebeling:

 The Developing AR/VR Experiences course will take a more technical approach to teaching AR/VR, covering a wider range of tools, including Unity.
-The course will require completion of programming courses such as SI 506 and SI 539; however, the Intro to AR/VR course will not be a prerequisite.
-The course will be offered as an advanced elective in the School of Information’s MSI program starting in Winter 2019.
+The course requires that students are comfortable with scripting and programming using JavaScript or C#.
+However, the Intro to AR/VR course is not a prerequisite and so you can take SI 559 and SI 659 in any order.
+The course has been offered as an advanced elective in the School of Information’s MSI program since Winter 2019.